colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 Think about:
 - How do you nest author data?
 (Create AuthorSerializer, use it as field)
-- How do you include profile_picture from related Profile model?
+- How do you include avatar from related Profile model?
 - Should author be read-only?
 (Yes - set automatically, not by user)
 - How do you handle image field?
 (ImageField serializes to URL automatically)
 - For parent field, should it return nested post or just ID?
 (Just ID is fine)